ariesteam/ariesteam.github.com/modules/fishspecs.markdown

 title: Subsistence fisheries module specs

 module-status: functional

-Please see the [ARIES modeling guide](http://ariesonline.org/resources/toolkit.html) for full documentation and references for these models.
 ---
 <div id="module-spec-intro" markdown="1">

-<p>Our initial subsistence fisheries case study, developed for Madagascar, relies on global spatial datasets for
-fisheries, population density, and poverty, combined with non-spatial data on national fisheries use from the FAO (2008) and The Sea Around Us Project (2010).
+Our initial subsistence fisheries case study, developed for Madagascar, relies on global spatial datasets for fisheries, population density, and poverty, combined with non-spatial data on national fisheries use from the FAO (2008) and The Sea Around Us Project (2010).
 Since such data are available for all nations, it is quite feasible to extend coverage of this subsistence fisheries model to other countries.
 However, since key harvested fish